cloudify-examples/puppet-server-agent-blueprint/README.md

 # cloudify-puppet-example

+This repository contains several blueprints for installing a Puppet server and agent using Cloudify.

 ** Note: This repository is still in development and has no formal releases.

-** Note: This repository contains several blueprints for installing a Puppet server and agent using Cloudify.

 ## About